 - 2. Make up a list of resources (POP3/SMTP/IMAP4/NNTP servers) connections to which should be intercepted.
 Number them one after another starting from 7000.
 Hereinafter these numbers will be called SpIDer Mail ports. - 3.
-For every resource input the appropriate number into the SpIDer Mail port entry field, a domain name or IP address of the server into the Server address entry field and the port number to which a connection is made into the Server port entry field and click Add. - 4.
+For every resource input the SpIDer Mail port that you assigned for the mail server into the SpIDer Mail port entry field. a domain name or IP address of the server into the Server address entry field and the port number to which a connection is made into the Server port entry field and click - 4.
 Repeat these actions for each resource. - Click OK.